krdeepakjha/HackathonDoc/README.md

 4. Create Infrastructure Pipeline [here](/03_SetupInfrastructure.md)
 5. Create WebApp Pipeline [here](/04_SetupWebsite.md)

-If at any Point you need assistance do not hesitate to ask.
+:white_check_mark: We also created a full working solution located in the branch [Solution](https://github.com/DevOps-Gilde/webapp/tree/solution) of your forked repository.
+If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.